 - Center for the Independence of the Disabled (CIDNY) runs The Next Step, a transition program for Queens students with disabilities ages 14 to 24 and their parents.
 To find out more, contact Shireen Khan, Youth Transitions Counselor at (646) 442-1521 or email@example.com.

-- Covenant House provides job training for those interested in working as bank tellers or certified nurses aides, or in the culinary arts, construction, customer service, or computer fields.
-Open to youth between 17 and 21 years old; offices in all five boroughs.
+- Covenant House provides job training for homeless youth interested in working as bank tellers or certified nurses aides, or in the culinary arts, construction, customer service, or computer fields.
+Open to people between 17 and 21 years old; offices in all five boroughs.
 Call (212) 613-0300 for more information.

 - The Door offers work readiness training, paid internship programs, individualized coaching, and more.
 Young people should start by becoming members.
 Walk-in Monday–Friday, 2:00 to 5:00 pm, or call (212) 941-9090.